cube-drone/rt0/players-guide/src/player/combat.md

 These cards mostly are involved with generating [Damage](#damage) and [Shields](#shield).

+## Choosing Arcana Abilities

+Once players can see the Adversaries they will be fighting, they can choose which of their Arcana Abilities they will be bringing in to combat.
+Players can choose 2 Arcana Abilities.
+Mark the Arcana Abilities so chosen (perhaps by dropping a token on them).

+On top of that, players can take a Corruption Point at _any time during combat_ to bring in an extra Arcana Ability.

+Any Arcana Ability that has been fully upgraded with Corruption is also _automatically added_ to the set of Arcana Abilities available to the player: this allows players with a lot of Corruption to field lots of extra abilities.

 ## Hit Points
 Players start every combat with 20 HP, a number that resets with _every combat_.